317a and 317b mummies: CT scanning

 CT scanning was also conducted on this mummy in July 2008 as part of the Egyptian Mummy Project.
 It was found to be better preserved than 317a and so could be examined more thoroughly.
 The mummy was confirmed to be female based on the external genitalia and the sub-pubic angle; the age at death was estimated at 37 weeks gestation.
 The diagnosis of Sprengel's deformity was rejected as, although the left scapula is 6 mm higher than the right, this is due to the left scapula and clavicle being entirely separated from the body and rotating upwards.
 Both scapulae and clavicles were of normal and comparable dimensions.
 The spine was found to be in poor condition and fractured postmortem with fragments missing; this gave the appearance of a spine with neural tube defects but no anomalies were found.
 The scoliosis was determined to be postural.
 Evidence of padding inserted under the skin, used to restore a life-like appearance, was found in the legs; this has resulted in the left thigh being larger than the right.

 Parentage

 From the time of their discovery, it has been assumed the two infants were the children of Tutankhamun.
 Carter considered there to be "little doubt" that they were the children of the king and his only known wife Ankhesenamun.
 DNA analysis conducted between 2007 and 2009 as part of the Tutankhamun Family Project obtained only partial DNA profiles for 317a and 317b.
 However, this was enough to conclude that both mummies were the children of Tutankhamun, with probabilities of 99.97992885% and 99.99999299% respectively.
 Only a partial DNA profile was obtained from the KV21A mummy but it suggests that she was the mother of the two children.
 However, the results were not statistically significant enough to be confirmed.

+Regardless of KV21a's maternity, genetic research suggests that male mummy KV55, who is suggested to be Ankhesenamun's father Ankhenaten, cannot be the two girls's maternal grandfather.
+Assuming accuracy of obtained data, it could mean that a mother of two princesses was not Ankhesenamun but some unknown Tutankhamun's consort, though there also remain possibilities that Akhenaten was not Ankhesenamun's biological father, or that KV55 male is not Akhenaten altogether.